srvbirdies/srvbirdies.github.io/README.md

 - ~~The Ready to Join Part (change to) Ready to Join?
 Does badminton peak your interest?
 If so, please check out our club and team!
 We look forward to meeting you soon.~~
 - ~~Reasons to play badminton: I think you could take out the additional text and leave it at that~~
 - ~~Make separate tabs for badminton club and team so that the home page isn’t as cluttered (and thus take away some of the sections at that bottom)~~
-- To add more to the sections, introduce captains and coaches in each respective section (can you give me a list of captains and coaches)
+- To add more to the sections, introduce captains and coaches in each respective section (coach lee, coach libby, coach kingman; kylie, arunan, isaac)
 - Pictures: I’ll help choose several of them and caption them.
 Maybe we can add the google photo links to the website to provide all of them?
 - Announcements: maybe add “and schedule”; we could either somehow embed a calendar in or do it as coach did before on the old website (google calendar setup and embed, completed adding "and schedule" to all pages)
 - ~~Is there a way to change the website name to “srvhsbadminton.
 Blah blah blah”~~